Watch this short video

 Art Institute of Chicago

 Floe is supported by: Lead Commissioner, Pam Crutchfield; Co-Commmissioner, Susan Manning; Commissioning Circle: Ann & Don Beeson, Bonnie Brooks, Patti Eylar & Charles Gardner, Mara Georges, Elizabeth Liebman, Tom McNulty, Dawn Romei

-Open Company Classes
+Open Company Classes Discontinued until further notice

 The TOOLBOX Project

-In July, The Seldoms commenced TOOLBOX, a project dedicated to process and invention.
+In July 2017, The Seldoms commenced TOOLBOX, a project dedicated to process and invention.
 In this first phase, we traveled to Glasgow to work with visual artists Fraser Taylor, Frances Lightbound, Inês Coelho, Callum Rice and Doug Stapleton at House for an Art Lover and The Workroom at Tramway and had a cross-disciplinary dialogue around how to translate visual art tactics into choreographic tactics.
 Artistic Director Carrie Hanson initiated TOOLBOX as a way to spark new ways of making.
 The visual artists come out of a wide set of practices including painting, printmaking, sculpture, film, performance, photography, collage and design.
 Together we shared our processes and terminologies that inform our respective practices, from which Hanson and the dancers assembled a list of action-based words that had resonance with the body, aiming research around prompting movement within the individual’s body, a foundational impulse before moving into choreography.
-Toolbox will continue to be developed in exchanges with Chicago visual artists this fall.
+Toolbox will continue to be developed in exchanges with Chicago visual artists.

 This project made possible by the John D. and Catherine T. MacArthur Foundation’s International Connections Fund.